wolftype/versor/README.md

 License
 ---
 Built to aid in my modelling of organic forms, the initial development was partially funded by the Olivia Long Converse Fellowship for Botanic research, courtesy of the Graduate Division at the University of California in Santa Barbara.
 Currently it is supported by the Robert W. Deutsch Foundation, and under a UC Regents General Public License.
 Feel free to use and distribute for **noncommercial** use as long as copyrights and credits are maintained.
-For commercial use, a licensing agreement will be necessary.
+For commercial use, a licensing agreement may be necessary.

 ---